karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/getUserGroupById.md

-UserGroupApi::getUserGroupById — Returns the userGroup row identified by the given id.
+UserGroupApi::getUserGroupById — Returns the user group row identified by the given id.